Hervar77/infinity-doc/mkdocs/api/infinity.memory.md

 Parameters:

 - namespace: `string`
-  >the namespace to be locked
+  >The namespace to be locked.

 - readOnly: `boolean`, optional
-  >whether to lock the namespace for reading only
+  >Whether to lock the namespace for reading only.

 Return type: `boolean`